mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

 - [ ] The create command is not 100% as described in README
-- [ ] The delete command is just partly working (not deleteing the plugin and migration) and not as described in README
+- [ ] The delete command is just partly working (not deleting the plugin and migration) and not as described in README
 - [ ] The migration created does not have a timestamp, should it be prefixed?
 - [ ] The create command does not migrate, throws an error
 - [ ] Some of the Blocks are not working as they miss traits, methods ... need to iterate